Skip to main content

 A week was enough for the master to be pleased enough with the new student to tell the Sultan that she was ready for her first performance.
 The Sultan was extremely pleased and rewarded him with a gold chain.
 As the master bowed to leave, the guards announced the arrival of the chief queen.
 Sultan Baz Bahadur sat upright.
-She was his first bride, a childhood alliance his father had forced upon him when he did not even know what marriages implied.
+She was his first bride, a childhood alliance his father had forced upon him when he did not even know what marriage implied.
 Now he only saw her face when she had complaints about the inner palace and its inhabitants.
-Honestly, he expected her there since Roopmati arrived.
-His queen did not like changes especially if those changes were threatening to her position.
+Honestly, he expected her to be there since Roopmati arrived.
+His queen did not like changes, especially if those changes were threatening to her position.

 The Chief Queen arrived with her maids, dismissed them at the threshold and came up to her husband to bow and greet him.

 “What brings you here?”
 Baz Bahadur asked, with a lingering smile on his lips.
 The queen could hear the hint of taunt in his voice.
 She forced a smile.
-Her marriage to this reckless art-loving Sultan had not been an exactly perfect one but she always managed to find her way through him.
+Her marriage to this reckless art-loving Sultan had not been an exactly perfect one, but she always managed to find her way through him.

-“Of course to see you, hear you…” She sat down near him on the cushion.
+“Of course, to see you, hear you…” She sat down near him on the cushion.
 “Is it surprising for me to come to my husband’s chambers?”

 “No, not at all.”
 He shook his head.
 “So, what do you want to hear?
 About the new birds in the sanctuary?
 The painting I commissioned for the hallway?
 Perhaps the latest war happening in the north?”
 He watched her jaws clench.
 “Or do you want to hear some music?”

 “Spare me that.”
 The queen snapped.
-“I have been hearing too much music in the palace. it is aching my head every day.”
+“I have been hearing too much music in the palace.
+It is aching my head every day.”

 “Is it now?”
 Baz Bahadur smiled.
 “But the others were saying they quite like what they hear.”

 “Then they are deaf, too much of anything is bad.”
-She eyed her husband nodding.
+She eyed her husband, nodding.

 “Or perhaps you need to develop some taste in music.”
 He watched her nod quietly.
 “Anything else?”